Updated — October 2019

 As all of your tax remittances are paid out to the payroll account, associated

-While we strongly recommend checking this during and immediately after setting up with your payroll provider or bookkeeper, it's something you can always check again at the end of the year.
+👉While we strongly recommend checking this during and immediately after getting your business set up in software, like Wagepoint, it's something you can always check again at the end of the year.

 4. Review Your WCB, WSIB and/or CSST Account Numbers and Rates

-This may or may not apply to your company specifically, but if you are required to register your company for Workers' Compensation, you will be assigned an account number and a percentage rate by the Workers' Compensation Agency in your province.
+This may or may not apply to your company specifically, but if you are required to register your company for Workers' Compensation, you will be assigned an account number and a percentage rate by the Workers' Compensation Agency in your province or territory.

-Most payroll providers can provide a report of all the remittances that have been made on your behalf, which is a handy report to accurately complete your WSIB/CSST reports.
+If you're using Wagepoint, we can provide a handy report of all the remittances that have been made on your behalf, which is a handy report to accurately complete your WSIB/CSST filings.

 5. Confirm That Your CRA/